MiaoXiao/rshell/README.md

 Future bugs will be documented here.

 * In main.cpp. adding tabs in a command might make executables that should pass, fail.
-* In ls.cpp, Opendir() seems to allocate memory but does not deallocate it.

 ##Limitations
 Limitations of rshell.